vladmandic/face-api/README.md

 Currently based on **`TensorFlow/JS` 3.3.0**

-*Why?* I needed Face-API that does not cause version conflict with newer versions of TensorFlow
+*Why?* I needed FaceAPI that does not cause version conflict with newer versions of TensorFlow
-And since original Face-API was open-source, I've released this version as well
+And since original FaceAPI was open-source, I've released this version as well

 Changes ended up being too large for a simple pull request
 and it ended up being a full-fledged version on its own